 Origin: World of Warcraft (2004)

 Whenever pull off an incredibly stupid move in a video game, the infamous “LEEROY JENKINS!” battle cry comes to mind.
-Leeroy Jenkins is a household name in the World of Warcraft ethos (get started with our newbie’s guide), thanks to an incredibly hilarious incident in the game.
+Leeroy Jenkins is a household name in the World of Warcraft ethos, thanks to an incredibly hilarious incident in the game.

 Ben Schulz, who created the player character Leeroy Jenkins, was in a raid group with guild mates.
 He was “away from keyboard” (AFK) from the computer for some time as he prepared food to eat, and as he was away, guild mates were devising a battle plan for a tough raid.